polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 ### Add a sub-node

-The fourth node in this network is not as a well-known node.
+The fourth node in this network is not a well-known node.
 This node is owned by the user `dave`, but is a sub-node of the `charlie` node.
 The sub-node can only access the network by connecting to the node owned by `charlie`.
 The parent node is responsible for any sub-node it authorizes to connect and controls access if the sub-node needs to be removed or audited.